<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1526774045083360&amp;ev=PageView&amp;noscript=1">

 This is also the time to inspect for any damage that may have occurred in transit.
 Once everything is confirmed, you’ll update your inventory management system to reflect the new stock.
 Getting this step right is critical, as any errors here will create a ripple effect, leading to inaccurate stock counts down the line.

-Storing and organizing products
+Storing and organizing products the right way

 Once inventory is received and inspected, it needs a home.
 This process, often called "putaway," involves moving products to their designated storage locations.
 A disorganized warehouse is an inefficient one, so having a logical system is key.
 You should plan your warehouse layout to make this process as smooth as possible.